julyanghar/SENTINEL/README.md

    python -m spacy download en_core_web_trf # Need for Ovject Halbench evaluation
    ```

-   For the ues of YOLO model:
+   For the use of the YOLO model:

    ```bash
    pip install git+https://github.com/openai/CLIP.git